Wadelton, Tommy (Thomas Dorrington) (1926-1975)

 The Iron Man.
 Warner, 1998.
 488 pages

 Captain Jakob Zof, disappointed by events that have reduced the Soviet Navy to a shambles, seeks to restore some of his pride by allowing himself to be persuaded to commission a WW II battleship.
 This is no ordinary battleship; named after Stalin, it was to have been the culmination of Russian naval design and construction.
 It has been hidden from the world for years in a Vladivostok backwater.
-The endless supply of dollar bills from Zof’s mysterious new employers puts new life into the under-motivated and unpaid Russians.
 It’s not long before the STALIN is committing acts of piracy in the Pacific but it soon becomes apparent that there is an even more sinister motive.
 Another novel where heavy armour does not readily succumb to modern weaponry.

 The Final Act.
 Warner, 2000.
 500 pages